tianyi-lab/Cherry_LLM/README.md

 The repo contains:

-- The cherry data used for fine-tuning the model.
+- The cherry data used for fine-tuning the model, cherry_data_v1 represents the cherry data obtained based on the llama-1 model.
 - The model checkpoints (7B) that were trained using our cherry data.
 - The code for selecting cherry data from the existing instruction-tuning dataset.

 ## News
+- [2023/09] We partially reconstructed the repo structure and added some results on llama2.
 - [2023/09] We released codes for evaluating the performance between two LLMs by using GPT4 or chatGPT.
 - [2023/09] We released codes for this project.